9 Ideas for Cyber Security Awareness Month

 This increasing maturity is also seen from our perspective in cyber security culture, human protection, and human factors cyber risk management.
 In our conversations with global organizations big and small and with our clients, there is a need to bring together an increased level of maturity that goes beyond just slamming in a toolset, delegating risk management to an LMS, or running only push-based programs without the necessary metrics attached.
 It's become increasingly important in the security awareness space to prove progress, to better understand the roles and audiences within the organization, and to work strategically on a programmatic level.
 Secure Human Risk Management is emergent, and similar to what we’ve seen in SOC, Secops, and with CISO’s overall, we have to do more than delegate information security culture to a tech admin running a toolset.

-In any change or maturity wave that we see happening at organizations over the last 20 years in order to create substantial process technology or people improvement.
+any change or maturity wave that we see happening at organizations over the last 20 years to create substantial process technology or people improvement.
 It requires strategy management focus and resources.
 That’s just Business 101.
-And the areas which were most improved were absolutely critical for organizations to mature in order to reduce an overall risk profile.
+The areas that were most improved were critical for organizations to mature to reduce their overall risk profile.
 However, budgets and resources toward training culture, human risk, and awareness are not on that list, and I’m not sure they will be changing anytime soon.
-In some regards the human element market has been driven into commodity Pricing (especially by one rather large industry player, cough cough) but also by the enduring misunderstanding by the technologists of the industry that ‘you can’t fix people’.
+In some regards, the human element market has been driven into commodity Pricing (especially by one rather large industry player, cough cough) but also by the enduring misunderstanding by the technologists of the industry that ‘you can’t fix people’.
 Here’s hoping that 2024 will see those gains in Human Risk Management as well.

 3. Preparedness Evaluation: Teams must continuously evaluate their organization's preparedness for evolving cyber threats.
 Providing quantifiable evidence of the current effectiveness of security controls is crucial to demonstrate resilience.